Creativity, Studio Eric Torres Creativity, Studio Eric Torres

 CritHit 7 – July 5 & 6 – There’s no fee to visit all the indie pop-up shops at this board game themed event.
 I’ll have all the merch from Phx Fan Fusion as well as some other goodies.

-Game Night at Gamers Guild, North Phoenix (Dates Vary) – If you’d like to meet up, catch a game with me, and chat about stuff watch for updates on my social channels: Insta or Bluesky = @ericimagines.
+Game Night at Gamers Guild, North Phoenix (Dates Vary) – If you’d like to meet up, catch a game with me, and chat about stuff watch for updates on my social channels: @ericimagines.

 Escape Station – Vector Transmission